Foxocorp/foxogram-legal/foxogram/terms.md

 12. **Contact Information**
     If you have any questions about these Terms, please contact us at *legal@foxogram.su*.

-By using the Site and the Services, you acknowledge that you have read, understood, and agree to be bound by these Terms and Conditions.
+By using the Site and the Services, you acknowledge that you have read, understood, and agree to be bound by these Terms of Service.

 **Last Updated:** 05/12/2024